b06902047/katacoda-scenarios/datadog-on-heroku/step4.md

 ## Add the Datadog buildpack to the app and install Datadog agent for heroku

-1. Add the appropriate language-specific buildpack.
-    `heroku buildpacks:add heroku/nodejs`
+1. Add the appropriate language-specific buildpack `heroku buildpacks:add heroku/nodejs`

 2. Enable Heroku Labs Dyno Metadata